srobinson/a11y-tutorials/src/validation/index.md

       <code>&lt;small></code> description
     </th>
     <td>
-      Wherever suitable, we make use of the HTML5 input types.
+      <p>Wherever suitable, we make use of the HTML5 input types.
 For example, by using <code>type="number"</code>, the user experience is improved for users of certain browsers and devices.
-They may find they are prohibited from typing letters — making it harder to mess up the input format — or that their phone presents them with the numeric keypad by default.
+They may find they are prohibited from typing letters — making it harder to mess up the input format — or that their phone presents them with the numeric keypad by default.</p>
     </td>
   </tr>
   <tr>